RediSearch/RediSearch/docs/Commands.md

   the first argument must be the length of the list, and greater than zero.
   Non-existent keys are ignored - unless all the keys are non-existent.
-- **INFIELDS {num} {attribute} ...**: If set, filter the results to ones appearing only in specific attributes of the document, like title or URL. num is the number of specified attribute arguments
+- **INFIELDS {num} {attribute} ...**: If set, filter the results to ones appearing only in specific attributes of the document, like `title` or `URL`.
+You must include `num`, which is the number of attributes you're filtering by.
+For example, if you request `title` and `URL`, then `num` is 2.

 - **RETURN {num} {identifier} AS {property} ...**: Use this keyword to limit which attributes from the document are returned.
   `num` is the number of attributes following the keyword.
 If `num` is 0, it acts like `NOCONTENT`.
   `identifier` is either an attribute name (for hashes and JSON) or a JSON Path expression for (JSON).
-  `property` is the optional name used in the result.
-It is not provided, the `identifier` is used.
+  `property` is an optional name used in the result.
+If not provided, the `identifier` is used in the result.
 - **SUMMARIZE ...**: Use this option to return only the sections of the attribute which contain the matched text.
   See [Highlighting](Highlight.md) for more details